MODELS2019-AURORA/AURORA/README.md

 # AURORA - AUtomated classification of metamodel RepOsitories using a neuRAl network.

-This repository contains the source code implementation of AURORA and the datasets used to replicate the experimental results of a paper submitted to MODELS'19:
+This repository contains the source code implementation of AURORA and the datasets used to replicate the experimental results of our paper that has been accepted at MODELS'19:

 _Automated Classification of Metamodel Repositories: A Machine Learning Approach_

+Phuong T. Nguyen, Juri Di Rocco, Davide Di Ruscio, Alfonso Pierantonio, Ludovico Iovino

 ## Introduction